 The canal continues its route north, through the eleven Aston locks and on to Salford Junction, where the Grand Union Canal joins the Birmingham and Fazeley to continue eastwards.
 Just two more locks at Minworth and the surroundings now change from industrial city to open countryside after the Minworth bottom lock.

 After passing an unusual footbridge with Gothic-style towers near Drayton Bassett (signalling the entrance to Drayton Manor Theme Park) you’ll soon arrive at Fazeley Junction near the Fazeley Mill Marina and the Coventry Canal, which is connected to the Ashby Canal.

 Feats of Engineering on the Birmingham and Fazeley Canal

 The canal passes through a flight of 13 locks as it heads west away from Gas Street Basin.
 It has a rise of 81 feet and is interesting for passing between and under various town centre buildings.

 After being derelict for many years, the Birmingham and Fazeley Canal became the first of Birmingham’s successful regeneration schemes and rejoin the Birmingham Canal Navigations when in 1984 Farmer’s Bridge Locks were cleaned up, lit and landscaped and towpath accesses were created through the walls.
 The towpaths now offer a great place for walking and exploring alongside a lesser-known UK canal.

 Black Prince Cruising Routes

-You can cruise on the Leeds Liverpool Canal in East Lancashire to Albert Dock on a Liverpool canal holiday, starting from our narrowboat hire base at Stoke Prior in Worcestershire.
-Check out our canal maps and cruise guides on our base page for more information for your canal boat holiday.
+You can cruise on the Birmingham and Fazeley Canal on a West Midlands canal holiday, starting from our narrowboat hire base at Stoke Prior in Worcestershire.
+Check out our canal maps and cruise guides on our base page for more information about canal walks, cycle routes, canals and river safety and the details of your canal boat holiday.